mcd500/ta-ref/docs/building_with_docker.md

 ## Docker images details

-The docker images with all necessary packages for building ta-ref for all three targets are already available.
+The docker images with all necessary packages for building TA-Ref for all three targets are already available.
 Make sure you have account on docker-hub.
 If not please create one on `dockerhub.com` The details are mentioned below